roelzkie15/python-microservices-patterns/saga-orchestration-example/README.md

 ## Techstack to implement servers

 - Starlette (used by FastAPI)
-- RabbitMQ (RPC Pattern for Saga Orchestration)
+- RabbitMQ (RPC Pattern for Saga Orchestration reply/response)
 - SQLite
 - Docker